Updated: 2nd March 2021

 Take a look at the links below for lots of information about bees.

-However, if the links below do not provide what you are looking for, please check the navigation bar (left), or use the search tool in the margin (right).
+However, if the links below do not provide what you are looking for, please try the search bar, or check the navigation bar.

 How do bees differ?

 Are bees more or less the same?
 Information about bees focusing on some of the key differences between bumble bees, honey bees and solitary bees.